cttsai1985/Kaggle-Statoil-Iceberg-Classifier-ConvNets/README.md

 Place '*train.json*' and '*test.json*' in the '*input*' folder.

 ### Train, predict and submit at once
-Run `python cnn_train.py` in the '*convnets*' folder to training model, make predictions on test data and generate submission.
+Run `python cnn_train.py` in the '*scripts*' folder to training model, make predictions on test data and generate submission.

 ### Predict and submit
-Run `python cnn_predict.py` in the '*convnets*' folder to make predictions on test data and generate submission.
+Run `python cnn_predict.py` in the '*scripts*' folder to make predictions on test data and generate submission.